mitchadam/mitchadam.github.io/content/blog/santa-cruz.md

 ### Closing Thoughts

 Out of all the races I've done, this one and the build into it felt the most fun and relaxed.
 In the past, these endurance events were really about the challenge — me vs. the race, overcoming mental and physical obstacles to see what I was capable of.
-Considering I started with an Ironman and a 100-miler, this is understandable.

 As I've done more races and gotten deeper into endurance activities, it's become less about this intense internal struggle to overcome seemingly monumental obstacles.
 I've really just fallen in love with the act of doing these things.
 I love training.
 I love riding my bike for seven hours with friends on Saturday or running in circles until it hurts at track night.